Regular Army (United States): World War II

 During World War II, the Regular Army served as a corps of professionals who helped form the initial leadership of the Army of the United States.
 Regular Army officers would sometimes hold two ranks: a permanent rank in the Regular Army and a temporary rank in the Army of the United States.
-Promotions within the Army of the United States were also very rapid and some officers were known to hold the permanent Regular Army rank of captain while serving as a colonel in the Army of the United States.
+Promotions within the Army of the United States were also very rapid and some officers were known to hold the permanent Regular Army rank of captain, for instance, while serving as a colonel in the Army of the United States.
 The Army of the United States rank could also be revoked (sometimes known as "loss of theater rank") meaning that an officer would revert to Regular Army rank and, in effect, be demoted.

 Enlisted personnel did not hold dual ranks; rather, they were soldiers either in the Regular Army or the Army of the United States.
 To be a Regular Army soldier was also seen as a point of honor because they had voluntarily enlisted rather than being drafted.